chaimleib/jira-gadget-tests/README.md

 cp jira-config.yml{.template,}
 ```

-and edit `jira-config.yml` to put in your JIRA email and password.
+and edit `jira-config.yml` to put in your JIRA email, password, and host URI.